 Make no mistake about it, the real antagonist of this movie was time.
-Time has finally caught up with Logan as we find him aged and relatively weak.
-His mutant healing is deteriorating which makes him more vulnerable than we have ever seen him.
+Time has finally caught up with Logan, as we find him aged and relatively weak.
+His mutant healing is deteriorating which makes him more vulnerable than we have ever seen him before.
 He is also tormented by all the death that has surrounded his life for the past few centuries.
-Time is truely Wolverines greatest nemesis and this movie captures that perfectly.
-It is hard to imagine what a multi-century life of violence would do to a man, but Hugh Jackman made this totally believable in this movie.
-You totally feel the pain that this character lives with and you totally believe why he is so bitter and so ready for his life to end.
-Again, I thought Logan captured this element perfectly and I cannot imagine a better conclusion for Hugh Jackman in this role.
+Time is truly Wolverine's greatest nemesis, and this movie captures that perfectly.
+It is hard to imagine what a multi-century life of violence would do to a man, but Hugh Jackman made this totally believable in a really vulnerable and emotional way.
+You completely feel the pain that this character lives with, and you completely believe why he is so bitter and eager for his own life to end.
+I thought the filmmakers captured this element perfectly, and I cannot imagine a better conclusion for Hugh Jackman's time playing the character.

 Con: Antagonists (-4pts)

-Okay, now while I said that time is the real antagonist of this movie, the physical antagonists were (in my opinio) pretty weak.
+Okay, while I said that time is the real antagonist of this movie, the antagonistic characters were (in my opinion) pretty weak.
 None of the antagonists would have been threatening if Wolverine was in his prime.
-To be fair, that could have been exactly what the filmmakers were going for but I think this movie could have been so much fascinating than it already was, if Wolverine was faced with a tougher enemy than he's ever faced while also being more vulnerable than he's ever been.
+To be fair, that could have been exactly what the filmmakers were going for, but I think this movie could have been so much fascinating than it already was, if Wolverine was faced with a tougher enemy than he has ever faced, while also being more vulnerable than he has ever been.
 There was one antagonist that would have come close to being a match for Wolverine in his prime (you will know what I mean when you see the movie), but Wolverine could easily have outsmarted and out-raged this antagonist.
-This did not hurt the movie much because, I'll say it again, time was the real enemy in this film.
+Fortunately, this did not hurt the movie much, because time was Logan's real enemy in this film.

 Pro: Violent (+10pts)